 With 2021 coming to a close and the advent of the UK formally leaving the EU upon us, we can look back over the past year and marvel at the trials and tribulations that Brexit has brought.
 Brexit has certainly shaken up all areas of industry in the UK and Data Protection has been no different.
 In this blog we look back at some of the uncertainties we had around how Brexit would affect the industry, and how these have played out in reality.

 Following months and months of discussions, the prospect of a “no deal” Brexit almost became a reality until, quite literally, a deal was finally struck in the eleventh hour on the 24th of December 2020.
 On the 1st of January, the The UK General Data Protection Regulation.
 Before leaving the EU, the UK transposed the GDPR into UK law through the Data Protection Act 2018.
-This became the UK GDPR on 1st January 2021 when the UK formally exited the EU. came into force as enacted by the The Data Protection Act 2018 is a United Kingdom Act of Parliament which updates data protection laws in the UK (and supersedes the Data Protection Act 1998)., which meant that UK data protection law virtually mirrored its EU counterpart.
+This became the UK GDPR on 1st January 2021 when the UK formally exited the EU. came into force as enacted by the The Data Protection Act 2018 is a United Kingdom Act of Parliament which updates data protection laws in the UK (and supersedes the Data Protection Act 1998), and implemented the GDPR into UK legislation., which meant that UK data protection law virtually mirrored its EU counterpart.

 In addition, although Michael Gove clearly stated in June 2020 that there was not going to be an extension of the transition period, for all intents and purposes the 6 month “bridging period” which resulted from the last minute deal, in data protection terms at least did just that.
-This bridging period meant that organisations who had been transferring Information which relates to an identified or identifiable natural person. from the EU to the UK could continue to do so with no additional When transferring personal data to a third country, organisations must put in place appropriate safeguards to ensure the protection of the personal data.
-They should ensure that data subjects' rights will be respected and that the data subject has access to redress if they are not, and that the GDPR principles will be adhered to whilst the personal data is... in place and had six months to get their ducks in a row in preparation for when a The movement of data from one place to another, this could be, for example, from one data controller to another, or from one jurisdiction to another. mechanism would then be required.
-From the EU’s perspective, this gave it the necessary time to conduct an A status granted by either the EU Commission (EU) or UK government (UK) to third countries that provide personal data protection that is essentially equivalent to that provided in EU or UK law. assessment on the UK, now a A country that is not part of the European Economic Area (EEA)..
+This bridging period meant that organisations who had been transferring Information which relates to an identified or identifiable natural person. from the EU to the UK could continue to do so with no additional When transferring personal data to a third country, organisations must put in place appropriate safeguards to ensure the protection of personal data.
+Organisations should ensure that data subjects' rights will be respected and that the data subject has access to redress if they don't, and that the GDPR principles will be adhered to whilst the personal data is in the... in place and had six months to get their ducks in a row in preparation for when a The movement of data from one place to another.
+This could be, for example, from one data controller to another, or from one jurisdiction to another. mechanism would then be required.
+From the EU’s perspective, this gave it the necessary time to conduct an adequacy assessment on the UK, now a A country that is not part of the European Economic Area (EEA)..

 After the UK became a third country on the 1st of January 2021, as expected, the UK GDPR introduced its own Representation requirement by virtue of its own Article 27.
 Another impact of the UK’s exodus was that organisations who processed EU residents’ personal data and had previously evaded the requirement to appoint an EU Representative by virtue of their establishment in the UK, could evade representation no longer.
 Whilst this was expected, once the bridging period was introduced there was a degree of uncertainty around when this requirement would kick in; turned out, it was right away.

 One of the biggest Brexit conundrums that has plagued UK DPOs since the very beginning has been the question of whether the UK, once a third country, would be granted adequacy by the EU.
-Whilst perhaps initially considered a foregone conclusion that the UK would be granted adequacy, this was jeopardised after the Schrems II decision invalidated the US-EU Certification scheme, currently operational with the US, which places requirements on companies to protect personal data and provide appropriate redress for individuals. based upon the US’ mass surveillance laws being deemed non-compliant with the EU GDPR – laws that are not dissimilar to the UK’s.
+Whilst perhaps initially considered a foregone conclusion that the UK would be granted adequacy, this was jeopardised after the Schrems II decision invalidated the US-EU US Certification scheme, now replaced by Data Privacy Framework. based upon the US’ mass surveillance laws being deemed non-compliant with the EU GDPR – laws that are not dissimilar to the UK’s.

 Fortunately, after waiting with bated breath, the UK privacy industry’s prayers were answered and, again at the eleventh hour (a mere two days before the bridging period came to an end), the EU deemed the UK adequate in June… at least for now.